stonybrook-lin539/main/source/main/05_mappings/06_parsing.md

 Verify that the FST in the example above correctly maps each one of those surface forms to the corresponding UR in that list.
 :::

+So there you have it, a finite-state procedure that correctly maps each surface form to all the actual URs it can be produced from, rather than all logically possible ones.
+It is remarkable that FSTs provide the means for both the generation of surface forms from URs and for parsing surface forms into URs.
+This flexibility is why FSTs were all the rage for practical tasks like speech recognition and speech synthesis in the 80s and 90s.
+And while this has changed in recent years with the overwhelming success of neural networks, FSTs still provide us a deep window into phonology as a grammar of rewrite processes.

+## Recap

+1. **Phonological parsing** is the process of mapping a given surface form to the URs this surface form can be obtained from.
+   In the general case, parsing can be a very difficult task, but FSTs make it easy.
+1. Assuming the FST is in a format where no transition has more than one output symbol, we switch the input symbol and the output symbol of each transition.
+   This yields an FST that parses each surface form into all **logically possible** URs for that surface form.
+1. In order to limit parsing to existingURs, we represent the lexicon as a prefix tree, turn that prefix tree into an FST, and then compose this FST with the cascade FST that carries out all our rewrite rules.
+   Applying the inverse construction to this new FST yields an FST than maps every surface forms to all the **existing** URs.

 <!-- 1.  **Make the FST *complete***   -->
 <!--     - For every state $q$ and input symbol $x$, if there is no transition out of $q$ with $x$, then we add a transition $x:x$ to a new state, which we call the **sink state**. -->